 From: Reagan Miller, Director, Child Care & Early Learning Division

-Subject: COVID-19 and Stabilization Grants for Closed Child Care Providers
+Subject: COVID-19 and Stabilization Grants for Closed Child Care Providers—UPDATE

 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on issuing Child Care Stabilization Grants (Stabilization Grants) to child care programs that remain closed during the global pandemic of the coronavirus disease 2019 (COVID-19) but that plan to reopen.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on discontinuing Child Care Stabilization Grants (Stabilization Grants) to child care programs that were temporarily closed during the initial months of the coronavirus disease 2019 global pandemic (COVID-19).

 RESCISSIONS:

-None
+WD 13-20

 BACKGROUND:

-On March 17, 2020, the Texas Workforce Commission’s (TWC) three-member Commission (Commission) approved guidance to Boards to continue to reimburse child care programs that temporarily closed or reduced operating capacity due to COVID-19.

-On May 5, 2020, the Commission authorized Boards to cease reimbursement payments to closed providers on June 1, 2020, and to implement Stabilization Grants.
+On May 5, 2020, TWC’s three-member Commission (Commission) authorized Boards to cease reimbursement payments to closed providers on June 1, 2020, and to implement Stabilization Grants.
 The Stabilization Grant is intended to help defray a child care provider’s fixed facility costs during the period of closure, helping programs sustain their business and allowing them to reopen at a later time.
 Staff will review the grant structure monthly to determine utilization and whether any modifications are needed.

+On August 24, 2020, the Commission took action to end the Stabilization Grant program, which was designed as a framework to support temporarily closed child care programs.
+Under the program’s parameters, child care providers that received grants were required to attest that they plan to reopen when their zoned public school district reopens physical campuses.
+Additionally, the Commission noted its intent to continue to monitor the need for Stabilization Grants and evaluate the length of time that grant funds would remain available.

 PROCEDURES: